Hindu American Foundation: Highlighting Hindu persecution

 During 2004–05, the organization held events to educate legislators about issues of concern to Hindu Americans.
-These included the abuse of Hindus in the Muslim-majority regions of South Asia, including Kashmir, Bangladesh and Pakistan; since then, they have continued to publish regular "Hindu Human Rights" reports.
-HAF critiqued Pakistan's treatment of Hindus and advocated for better assimilation and integration of Pakistani Hindu migrants and refugees in India.
-The organization also supported strong ties between India, Israel and the US to create an axis of countries against Islamic terrorism.
+These included the abuse of Hindus in the Muslim-majority regions of South Asia, including Kashmir, Bangladesh and Pakistan, as well as in the Buddhist-majority regions of South Asia of Bhutan and Sri Lanka, and outside South Asia in Fiji, Malaysia, and Trinidad and Tobago; since then, they have continued to publish regular "Hindu Human Rights" reports.
+The HAF critiqued Pakistan's treatment of Hindus and advocated for better assimilation and integration of Pakistani Hindu migrants and refugees in India.
+Additionally, they have argued that in Pakistan and Bangladesh, Hindu women are "especially vulnerable" to kidnappings and forced conversions.

 Advocacy for Hindu rights in the United States

-In 2004, HAF unsuccessfully challenged the public display of the Ten Commandments in Texas, appearing as amici curiae in Van Orden v.
+In 2004, the HAF unsuccessfully challenged the public display of the Ten Commandments in Texas, appearing as amici curiae in Van Orden v.
 Perry in the United States Supreme Court; they argued that the display represented an "inherent government preference" for Judeo-Christian religions over others and hence, violated the state's obligation to maintain religious neutrality.
-In 2008, HAF, along with a coalition of other religious groups, filed a lawsuit and blocked the issuance of Christian-themed license plates in South Carolina.
+In 2008, the HAF, along with Americans United for Separation of Church and State and congregational leaders of various religions, filed a lawsuit and blocked the issuance of Christian-themed license plates in South Carolina.

-In 2015, as a part of the Hate Crimes Coalition, HAF participated in the drafting and submission of edits to an FBI manual to track hate crimes against Hindus specifically.
-However, Azad Essa argued that the HAF has exaggerated the hate crimes faced by Hindus in America.
-Essa found HAF's alarmist statements about a "rise" in Hinduphobic hate crimes in 2019 to not correspond with reality — out of the 7,120 hate crimes which were reported to the FBI in 2018, only fourteen concerned Hindus; the years before, this count was stable at eleven and ten.
+In 2015, as a part of the Hate Crimes Coalition, the HAF participated in the drafting and submission of edits to an FBI manual to track hate crimes against Hindus specifically.
+However, scholar Azad Essa has stated that the HAF has exaggerated the hate crimes faced by Hindus in America.
+Essa found the HAF's alarmist statements about a "rise" in Hinduphobic hate crimes in 2019 to not correspond with reality which was out of the 7,120 hate crimes which were reported to the FBI in 2018, only fourteen concerned Hindus; the years before, this count was stable at eleven and ten.
+Additionally, a review of HAF public communications by Jewish Currents found the organization had labelled more than 200 separate incidents as "Hinduphobic" or anti-Hindu between 2019 and 2024, regularly misclassifying anti-Asian racism, anti-Muslim violence, and criticism of Hindu nationalism as anti-Hindu hate.

-In 2016, HAF along with Indiaspora and other organizations convinced the United States Postal Service to issue a stamp commemorating the festival of Diwali.
+In 2016, the HAF along with Indiaspora and other organizations convinced the United States Postal Service to issue a stamp commemorating the festival of Diwali.